If you're here to peruse the collection of documents related to the Oversight Board, scroll to the bottom of the page.

 The board functions more or less like a court for Facebook.
 It’s a review board that the company assembled to take a look at “the most consequential content decisions” made by Facebook and Instagram, which is also owned by Facebook.
 The Oversight Board can issue non-binding policy recommendations, which the platform doesn’t have to oblige, though it has said it “will respond constructively and in good faith to policy guidance put forth by the board.”
+Following a decision, Facebook has 30 days to issue a response explaining how the platform has considered the Oversight Board's recommendations and which, if any, they will move to implement.
 But the platform has also endowed the Oversight Board with the power to make binding verdicts on individual moderation decisions.
 In other words, when the Oversight Board tells Facebook it has to reinstate a given piece of content, Facebook has committed to listening to that decision “unless doing so could violate the law.”

 How has the Oversight Board evolved over time?

 Back in Apr.
 2018, Facebook CEO Mark Zuckerberg hinted at his desire to establish “some sort of structure, almost like a Supreme Court” for Facebook.
 Zuckerberg followed this up seven months later and announced concrete plans for the board in Nov.
 2018.
 The company rolled out a draft charter for the board in Jan.
 2019 and finalized that document nine months later.
 In Jan.
 2020, Facebook unveiled the Oversight Board’s bylaws, which spell out the procedural rules of the review board.
 The Oversight Board inched closer to operation when Facebook announced on May 6 the board’s inaugural slate of members.
 The board unveiled the inaugural docket on Dec.
 3, 2020.